XCOM 2 Classes, Build Guide & Expert Tips!14 Jun 2018 1

 - Hacking an ADVENT Network Tower or a mission objective only consumes one action point and will not end your turn.
-However hacking a robotic enemy with Haywire Protocol does end the turn, as do Combat Protocol and Capacitor Discharge.
+However hacking a robotic enemy with 'Haywire Protocol' does end the turn, as does 'Combat Protocol' and 'Capacitor Discharge'.

 - Combat Protocol and Capacitor Discharge both bypass armour.
-They do not apply a damage bonus to robotic enemies that are hacked with Haywire Protocol, either.
+They do not apply a damage bonus to robotic enemies that are hacked with 'Haywire Protocol', either.

-- Robotic enemies (such as MECs) hacked with Haywire Protocol cannot act on the first turn of being Hacked, but they can act on the first turn after hacked ends.
+- Robotic enemies (such as MECs) hacked with 'Haywire Protocol' cannot act on the first turn of being hacked, but they can act on the first turn after hacked ends.
 However, ADVENT Turrets can act on the first turn of both situations.
-Keep in mind robotic enemies hacked with Haywire Protocol do not need to be destroyed to complete a mission that requires all enemy units to be eliminated, but you don't receive their wrecks if they are still in operating condition.
+Keep in mind robotic enemies hacked with 'Haywire Protocol' do not need to be destroyed to complete a mission that requires all enemy units to be eliminated, but you don't receive their wrecks if they are still in operating condition.

 - Aid Protocol, Medical Protocol and Scanning Protocol each only consume a single action and will not end your turn.
 However, Restoration does end the turn.

 - Aid Protocol cannot be used twice on the same target.

 - Ever Vigilant will trigger so long as you do not consume an action point with an action other than moving; it will trigger from skipping your turn, moving once, moving 3+ times, opening/closing as many doors as you like, or moving twice after using a free reload.